AckeeCZ/bear-auth/packages/core/README.md

 # 🐻 Bear Auth Core

-Bear auth contains a set of methods for managing JWT tokens in single page application.
+Bear auth contains a set of methods for managing JWT tokens in single page applications.

 ## APIs